Some parts of this website will not work with Internet Explorer.

 MilanC 16 Jul 2024

-Simo Häyhä (1905 - 2002), known as "White Death", was a Finnish sniper renowned for his exceptional marksmanship during the Winter War (1939-1940) between Finland and the Soviet Union.
-Häyhä achieved legendary status for his stealth, endurance, and skill in combat, credited with over 500 confirmed kills, making him one of the deadliest snipers in history.
+Simo Häyhä (1905 - 2002), known as "White Death", was a Finnish sniper, known for his exceptional marksmanship during the Winter War between Finland and the Soviet Union.
+He was legendary for his stealth, endurance, and combat skills, credited with over 500 confirmed kills, making him one of the deadliest in history.

-He operated in extreme winter conditions, often camouflaged in snow, and employed a Mosin-Nagant rifle with iron sights to deadly effect against Soviet forces.
-Häyhä's exploits and survival tactics earned him widespread respect and fear among Soviet troops, and his legacy continues to resonate in military history.
+He operated in extreme winter conditions, camouflaged in snow, and employed a Mosin-Nagant rifle with iron sights to deadly effect against the Soviets.
+His tactics and exploits earned him respect and fear among Soviet troops, and his legacy still continues to resonate in military history.

 Pastels Pencils